jordanbaird/Ice/README.md

 - [ ] Search menu bar items
 - [ ] Display hidden items in a separate bar (e.g. for MacBooks with the notch)
 - [ ] Custom spacing between items
+- [ ] Profiles for menu bar layout

 ### Menu bar appearance